Grandparents Rights in Wisconsin

-Learn about grandparent visitation rights from award-winning Wisconsin family law attorneys
+Learn about grandparent rights from award-winning Wisconsin family law attorneys

-In Wisconsin, grandparents have the right to ask the court for permission to spend time with or obtain physical custody of their grandchildren; however, parents have the right to deny grandparent visitation without an official visitation order in effect.
-Learn the details of grandparents’ visitation rights in Wisconsin below.
+In Wisconsin, grandparents can request the court’s permission to visit or seek physical custody of their grandchildren.
+However, parents have the legal right to deny grandparent visitation unless there is an official visitation order in place.
+Below, you’ll find more details about the specifics of grandparents’ rights in Wisconsin.

 Questions answered in this article: